joelstrohmeier/website/src/blog/start-learning-about-accessibility-part-1.md

 ### Switch devices / sip and puff devices, adapted keyboards and head wands
 This technology helps people with limited dexterity or limited / no upper body movement complete tasks.

-Switch devices allow someone to send a signal (similar to a keystroke) to a digital device which allows someone to complete interactions &mdash; such as submitting a form following a link to navigate a website.
+Switch devices allow someone to send a signal (similar to a keystroke) to a digital device which allows someone to complete interactions &mdash; such as submitting a form or following a link to navigate a website.

-Switch devices come in all varieties &mdash; including aparatus in physical button form which can be pressed, aparatus that can be squeezed or even straw-like devices which allow for sipping and puffing input.
-All of which then send a signal allowing digital interactions.
+Switch devices come in all varieties &mdash; including aparatus in physical button form which can be pressed, aparatus that can be squeezed or straw-like devices which allow for sipping and puffing input.
+All of which then send a signal allowing someone to interact with a digital interface.

 ### Screen reading technology
 This technology translates website content (and metadata) into audible announcements.
 This primarily helps people with low or no vision but may be used by others - for example people might use a screen reader as they benefit from or prefer to have information read out rather than reading it from a screen.

 ### Screen magnification software
-This technology magnifies website content to make it easier for people with low vision.
-The technology may also include features that allow someone to customise interface colours and may also include screen reading functions too.
+This technology magnifies website content to make it easier for people with low vision to see what they are doing.
+The technology may also include features that allow someone to customise the colours of their interface and may also include screen reading functions too.

 ### Voice recognition software
-This technology allows someone to speak commands using their voice to both interact with and navigate websites and apps.
+This technology allows soneone to navigate or otherwise control a digital interface using voice commands.
+For example, by saying: "Click buy now", "Click listbox", "Show choices", "Choose large".
 People may use this techology because they have limited or no upper body movement.
-But, people might use the technology because they can't or don't want to interact using their hands.
-For example, this type of voice-based interacting could be useful for a new parent holding their baby.
+They may, however, use the technology because they can't or don't want to interact using their hands for other reasons.
+For example, this type of voice-based interaction could be useful for a new parent trying to complete a task while holding their baby.

 ## Further reading
 - [Switches](https://axesslab.com/switches/)